Skip to main content

 Responsive design adapts email content to various screen sizes and devices.
 For instance, a mattress retailer’s email adjusts layout and images for both desktop and mobile, ensuring seamless shopping and readability.

 Brands like Starbucks design their emails to be mobile-friendly, making it easy for customers to view offers, scan QR codes for payments, and find nearby stores while on the go.
+They also leverage QR codes to streamline access to online menus, gift cards, or other digital services, enhancing the overall customer experience.

 Starbucks mobile-friendly email design